odoochain/chain_docker_odoo/README.md

 ===========

-This role deploys Odoo (community edition) in a Docker, together with PostgreSQL, postfix proxy, metabase, etc. as needed By default, this role would deploy :
+This role deploys Odoo (community edition) in a Docker, together with PostgreSQL, postfix proxy, metabase, etc. as needed By default, this role would deploy as many instances as defined in odoo_instances variable.
-* 1 production instance
-* 1 test instance
-with the following workflow :
+Usually we deploy for each of our customers 2 instance (prod and test) with the following workflow :
 1. Build Odoo image on test instance
 2. Test image on test instance
 3. Once confirmed OK, copy test image in prod image and restart prod instance on this new image
 4. Use prod image on production instance

-This role is originally derivated from the work done by [Tecnativa/Doodba](https://github.com/Tecnativa/doodba) for creating a generic Odoo Docker, although it has been reworked lately in order to reduce drastically the size of the Docker image used, since using Tecnativa Doodba, we were reaching 1.5 GB for the image, when the new images are around 800 MB.
+This role is originally derivated from the work done by [Tecnativa/Doodba](https://github.com/Tecnativa/doodba) for creating a generic Odoo Docker, although it has been reworked lately in order to reduce drastically the size of the Docker image used, since using Tecnativa Doodba, we were reaching 1.5 GB for the image, when the new images are around 1 GB.

-This role is taking advantage of [Le Filament Odoo Docker](https://hub.docker.com/repository/docker/lefilament/odoo) which is also described on corresponding [Le Filament GitHub page](https://github.com/lefilament/odoo_docker) and adds on top additional OCA modules and private modules defined with variables *odoo_custom_modules_oca* and *odoo_custom_modules* (see below)
+This role is taking advantage of [Le Filament Odoo Docker image](https://hub.docker.com/repository/docker/lefilament/odoo) which is also described on (and built from) [Le Filament GitLab page](https://sources.le-filament.com/lefilament/odoo_docker) and adds on top additional OCA modules and private modules that are used by most of our customers.

 Requirements